KuroiRaku/ProjectGameOff2024/README.md

 * Ability to alternate between first-person mode and top-down mode
 * Ability to customize spells and use different spell combinations to counterattack the spells casted on you by enemies
 * Ability to use certain spells to heal yourself
-* Ally AI can assist in combat using adaptive spellcasting
+* Ally AI can assist in combat using spells to counterattack the spells casted by enemies
+* AI enemies will detect player from a distance and will cast long-range spells
-* AI enemies will chase and strongly react to your presence
+* AI enemies will also chase player
 * Cooldown delay between the casting of each magic spell
 * Dynamic missions triggered by exploring different areas, with two possible game endings based on your success